 Most organizations have a yearly review cycle at the end of which, the manager and the employee formally discuss the employee’s overall performance during the year.
 These reviews are also called Annual Review or Year-End Performance Reviews.
 In some companies, these review meetings are accompanied by an official performance rating and compensation or yearly bonus discussion.

 The annual review meeting aims to discuss the performance of the employee and identify growth opportunities that are aligned with their career aspirations.

-Let’s go over each of these in more detail –
+Let’s go over the elements of an end-of-the-year review meeting in more detail –